Poached Salmon with Chimichurri

 - 1/8 teaspoon cayenne pepper

-- In a large Dutch oven, bring the first nine ingredients to a boil.
+- In a large Dutch oven, bring the first 9 ingredients to a boil.
 Reduce heat; simmer, uncovered, for 15 minutes.
 Strain, reserving liquid (discard vegetables and spices).

 - Return liquid to the pan and bring to a boil.
 Reduce heat; add salmon.
-Poach, uncovered, for 8-10 minutes or until fish flakes easily with a fork.
+Poach, uncovered, until fish just begins to flake easily with a fork, 8-10 minutes.